Hazmi35/nano-aes/README.md

 Node.js v12 are **EOL** and doesn't receive OpenSSL updates, which what `node:crypto` module used, which means no security updates.

-See what OpenSSL version you Node.js is linked to with `process.versions.openssl`
+See what OpenSSL version your Node.js is linked to with `process.versions.openssl`